mavenium/CPT.Recent.Entries/README.md

 # CPT.Recent.Entries
-Display a list of the most recent "Custom Post Type" entries in the widgets.
+Display a list of the most recent "Custom Post Type" entries in the wordpress widgets.